DanBriSyk/UofG-MicroCT/XRM-Reader/Readme.md

     python xrm_converter.py
     ```

-2.  **Use the GUI:**
+.  **Use the GUI:**

-    -   Click the "Browse" button to select the directory containing your XRM files.
+    -   Click the "Select Files or Directory" button.
+    -   A dialog will prompt you to choose between selecting files or a directory.
+    -   Select the desired files or directory.
-    -   Choose the desired output format (TIFF or BMP) from the dropdown menu.
+    -   Choose the desired output format (TIFF or PNG) from the dropdown menu.
-    -   Click the "Convert XRM Files" button to start the conversion process.
+    -   Click the "Convert" button to start the conversion process.
     -   A progress bar will display the conversion progress.
     -   Upon completion, a message box will confirm the conversion, and the GUI will close.
     -   The converted images will be saved in the same directories as the original XRM files.
+    -   Check the `xrm_converter.log` file for any processing information or errors.

 ## Example

 Suppose you have a directory `C:/XRM_Data` containing several XRM files.
 You would:

 1. Run the script.
+2. Click "Select Files or Directory".
+3. Choose either "Select Files" or "Select Directory".
-2. Browse to and select `C:/XRM_Data`.
+4. Browse to and select `C:/XRM_Data` or the specific files.
-3. Choose either TIFF or BMP as the output format.
+5. Choose either TIFF or PNG as the output format.
-4. Click "Convert XRM Files".
+6. Click "Convert".

-The resulting TIFF or BMP images will be saved alongside the original XRM files within the `C:/XRM_Data` directory and any of its subdirectories.
+The resulting TIFF or PNG images will be saved alongside the original XRM files within the `C:/XRM_Data` directory or in the same directory as the selected files.

 ## Author